KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NOAA3 by mumblebaj](https://github.com/mumblebaj/MMM-NOAA3)

-1. There are no specific keywords in 'package.json'.
-We would use them as tags on the module list page.
-Add a few meaningful terms to the keywords in the package.json.
-Not just “magicmirror” or “module”.
-2. Issues are not enabled in the GitHub repository.
+1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-3. Typo: Found `Magic Mirror` in file `MMM-NOAA3.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `ds.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `ds.js`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.
-10. Recommendation: There ist no CHANGELOG file.
+5. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-11. Recommendation: There ist no CODE_OF_CONDUCT file.
+6. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-12. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NOAAAlerts by mmtsweng](https://github.com/mmtsweng/MMM-NOAAAlerts)